 This policy applies to all University community members, including students, prospective students, employees, professors, administrators, visitors, or other third-parties.
-This policy applies not only to conduct occurring within the typical classroom or campus settings, but also to any location owned or operated by the University as well as University-sponsored or University-sanctioned functions taking place outside of those typical settings.
+This policy applies to all of the University's education programs and activities, which extends to admissions and employment.
+This policy applies not only to conduct occurring within the typical classroom or campus settings, but also to any location owned or operated by the University (or owned or controlled by a student organization that is officially recognized by the University) as well locations, events, or circumstances over which the University exercises substantial control even if it takes place outside of those typical settings.

-The University expects that all members of its community will help promote a learning environment free from the conduct prohibited under this policy.
-Any off-campus conduct that has an actual or potential adverse impact on another's working or learning environment may also violate this policy.
+Off-campus conduct that has an actual or potential adverse impact on another's working or learning environment may also violate this policy.
 The University will consider the effects of off-campus conduct-including conduct that did not occur in the context of an education program or activity-when evaluating whether there is a violation of this policy.
+The University expects that all members of its community will help promote a learning and working environment free from the conduct prohibited under this policy.

-2. SEX DISCRIMINATION, INCLUDING SEXUAL HARASSMENT AND SEXUAL MISCONDUCT
+2. SEX DISCRIMINATION, INCLUDING SEXUAL HARASSMENT, SEXUAL ASSAULT AND OTHER SEXUAL MISCONDUCT